 13HIPAA, U.S. Government Printing Office Electronic Code Of Federal Regulations website at: Subpart C--SECURITY STANDARDS FOR THE PROTECTION OF ELECTRONIC PROTECTED HEALTH INFORMATION; Subpart E--PRIVACY OF INDIVIDUALLY IDENTIFIABLE HEALTH INFORMATION (last accessed Aug.
 1, 2012).
+14 APA CODE OF ETHICS, supra note 10.

-psychologists nevertheless (1) provide an appropriate explanation, (2) seek the individual's assent, (3) consider such persons' preferences and best interests, and (4) obtain appropriate permission from a legally authorized person, if such substitute consent is permitted or required by law.
+Guidelines do not substitute for laws of each state and provincial jurisdiction.
+Such guidelines should not be used as a substitute for obtaining personal legal advice and consultation before making decisions regarding EHRs.
+Because statutory, administrative, and common law can change quickly, readers are well advised to seek legal advice about current laws and rules in their jurisdiction.
+Page 4 psychologists nevertheless (1) provide an appropriate explanation, (2) seek the individual's assent, (3) consider such persons' preferences and best interests, and (4) obtain appropriate permission from a legally authorized person, if such substitute consent is permitted or required by law.
 When consent by a legally authorized person is not permitted or required by law, psychologists take reasonable steps to protect the individual's rights and welfare.

-- (c) When psychological services are court ordered or otherwise mandated, psychologists inform the individual of the nature of the anticipated services, including whether the services are court ordered or mandated and any limits of confidentiality, before proceeding. - (d) Psychologists appropriately document written or oral consent, permission, and assent.
+(c) When psychological services are court ordered or otherwise mandated, psychologists inform the individual of the nature of the anticipated services, including whether the services are court ordered or mandated and any limits of confidentiality, before proceeding.

+(d) Psychologists appropriately document written or oral consent, permission, and assent.
 (See also Standards 9.03, Informed Consent in Assessments; and 10.01, Informed Consent to Therapy.)